Welcome to my website!

-I teach modern and political philosophy, on topics such as the philosophy of human rights, political liberalism, theories of sovereignty, political liberty, just war theories, intergenerational justice, global ethics, sustainability ethics, and climate ethics.
-I also regularly teach the political thought of Hobbes, Locke, Rousseau, Kant, Mill, Tocqueville, Arendt, and Rawls.
+I teach political philosophy, on topics such as the philosophy of human rights, political liberalism, theories of sovereignty, political liberty, just war theories, and intergenerational justice.
+I also teach moral philosophy, especially global ethics, sustainability ethics, climate ethics, and big data ethics.
+Finally, I regularly teach the political thought of Hobbes, Locke, Rousseau, Kant, Mill, Tocqueville, Arendt, and Rawls.

 This website provides access to information on my (short) biography, my (existing and forthcoming) publications, my (past and upcoming) talks, my teachings, and my reviewing and outreach activities.